-Valve in horizontal position allows water to flow into and through water heater.
-Valve is on bottom portion of by-pass and choice directional flow, not a shut off.
+The bottom valve of the by-pass in horizontal position allows water to flow into and through water heater.
+This valve is a choice directional flow, not a shut off.

-When valve is in vertical position it will prevent water from flowing through water heater.
-A check valve is between water heater and upper tee, preventing water to flow into heater, in the upper export connection.
+When bottom valve is in vertical position it will prevent water from flowing through the water heater.
+Water will now be directed into the bypass.
+The valve on the top ( not shown ) needs to be turned to allow the water/liquid to proceed through the by-pass and continue through the water system.
+By turning the top valve, it prevents any back flow into the water heater.
 Now you can send anti-freeze liquid through coach plumbing system without filling water heater.